-The Speech Language Pathology major is designed to provide information about speech and language pathology to students who have interest in this field.
+The Speech Language Pathology Department provides information about speech and language pathology and audiology to students who have an interest in this field.
 Instruction in this program is balanced between the theoretical and the pragmatic.
 Students study the causes, characteristics, and therapies for various disorders of communication.

 Most students select this major in preparation for further study of communicative disorders in graduate school.
 Admission to graduate programs in speech-language pathology and audiology are highly competitive.
 Following graduate school, they may enter the field as speech-language pathologists or audiologists.
 Others choose the major to gather information that is beneficial to their professional and personal lives.